ishandhanani/micrograd-go/README.md

 mlp := nn.NewMLP(3, []int{4, 4, 1})
 ```

+This will create an MLP with 3 input neurons, 2 hidden layers of 4 neurons each, and 1 output neuron.

 ## Visualizing the DAG

 To visualize the DAG of a neural network, you can use the `Test_Diagram` function in `engine/engine_test.go`.